This post may contain affiliate links. We earn a commission when using these links. Learn more

 - Washington DC

 Again, this is just the current list and the company does randomly add new locations.
 The list is up to date and will be updated each time a new city is added.
-If you’re city is not listed here, then Locast is currently not available in your area.
+If your city is not listed here, then Locast is currently not available in your area.

 Is Locast really free?